-Definition 1.34 (Integer Linear Programming or ILP).
+Definition 1.32 (Integer Linear Programming or ILP).
 An integer linear program (ILP) is an LP in which all variables are restricted to integers.

-- In a lot of combinatorial problems, variables are restricted to just two values {0,1}.
+- In a lot of combinatorial problems, variables are restricted to just two values {0, 1}.
 Such variables are called indicator ("to be or not to be") variables.
 We call such programs binary ILPs. - Apart from LP and ILP, there exist many other optimization techniques: Mixed Integer Linear Programming (MILP) with both integer and continuous variables, Quadratic Programming (QP), Semidefinite Programming (SDP), ...

-Problem 1.35 (ILP Knapsack).
-We can model Knapsack (Problem 1.2) with capacity c and n items of value $v_i$ and weight $w_i$ as a binary ILP, using indicator variables $x_i$ :
+Problem 1.33 (ILP Knapsack).
+We can model Knapsack (Problem 1.2) with capacity c and n items of value v_i and weight w_i as a binary ILP, using indicator variables x_i :

-$$\begin{array}{ll} \mbox{maximize} & \sum v_i \; x_i \\ \mbox{subject to:} & \sum w_i \; x_i \leq c \\ & x_i \in \{0,1\}. \end{array}$$
+maximize $\sum v_i x_i$

+subject to: $$\sum w_i x_i \leq c$$

+$$x_i \in \{0, 1\}.$$

-- Unlike LPs, no efficient algorithm solving ILPs is known. - It is tempting to relax the constraints xi ∈ {0,1} to 0 ≤ xi ≤ 1, apply the simplex algorithm, and round the possible solution to the nearest feasible point.
+- Unlike LPs, no efficient algorithm solving ILPs is known. - It is tempting to relax the constraints x_i ∈ {0, 1} to 0 ≤ x_i ≤ 1, apply the simplex algorithm, and round the possible solution to the nearest feasible point.

-Definition 1.36 (Linear Relaxation).
-Given a binary ILP, we construct the linear relaxation of the LP by replacing the constraint $\mathbf{x} \in \{0,1\}^n$ with the constraint $0 \le x_i \le 1$ .
+Definition 1.34 (Linear Relaxation).
+Given a binary ILP, we construct the linear relaxation of the LP by replacing the constraint $\mathbf{x} \in \{0, 1\}^n$ with the constraint $0 \le x_i \le 1$.

 - However, in general, there is no guarantee that a linear relaxation finds the optimum. - In the case of Knapsack, the solution of the linear relaxation is similar to Algorithm 1.8.
-All items i with a high value-to-weight ratio will get an indicator variable xi = 1, all items with a low value-to-weight ratio will get a non-integer indicator variable xi = 0.
+All items i with a high value-to-weight ratio will get an indicator variable x_i = 1, all items with a low value-to-weight ratio will get an indicator variable x_i = 0.
 The critical item(s) in the middle will get a non-integer indicator variable which we must round down to 0 to get a valid solution.
-This solution can be arbitrarily bad, as the best (highest value-to-weight ratio) item might already be too heavy; we might end up without any object in the knapsack.

-- However, a linear relaxation sometimes has the same optimum as its ILP.
-In particular, this is true for some class of constraint matrices, the so-called totally unimodular matrices. - A matrix is totally unimodular if every square submatrix has determinant -1, 0 or +1.
+This solution can be arbitrarily bad, as the best (highest value-to-weight ratio) item might already be too heavy; we might end up without any object in the knapsack. - However, a linear relaxation sometimes has the same optimum as its ILP.
+In particular, this is true for some classes of constraint matrices, e.g., totally unimodular matrices. - A matrix is totally unimodular if every square submatrix has determinant -1, 0 or +1.
+This is a non trivial property to check.
+For a certain class of problems we know that the constraint matrices are alwavs totally unimodular.